-The argument of this predicate should be a variant of the argument of the corresponding threaded_call/1 or threaded_once/1 call.
-When the predicate argument is subsumed by the threaded_call/1 or threaded_once/1 call argument, the threaded_exit/1 call will succeed iff its argument is a solution of the (more general) goal.
+The argument of this predicate should be a variant of the argument of the corresponding threaded call/1 or threaded once/1 call.
+When the predicate argument is subsumed by the threaded_call/1 or threaded_once/ 1 call argument, the threaded_exit/1 call will succeed iff its argument is a solution of the (more general) goal.

-The threaded_exit/2 variant accepts a threaded call identifier tag generated by the calls to the threaded_call/2 and threaded_once/2 predicates.
-Tags shall be regarded as an opaque term; users shall not rely on its type.
+The threaded_exit/2 variant accepts a threaded call identifier tag generated by the calls to the threaded call/2 and threaded once/2 predicates.
+Tags shall be regarded as an opaque term; users shall not rely on their type.

-Note: This predicate requires a backend Prolog compiler providing compatible multi-threading primitives.
+This predicate requires a backend Prolog compiler providing compatible multi-threading primitives.
 The value of the read-only threads flag is set to supported when that is the case.